-Gluten-Free Yorkshire Pudding is the perfect choice to accompany Standing Rib Roast.
+Gluten-Free Yorkshire Pudding is the perfect choice to accompany a Standing Rib Roast.
 Be sure the muffin tin is piping hot before adding the batter.
 Once the batter is ladled into the pan, sprinkle it with coarse salt and set the pan in the oven to bake without opening the door.
 Peeking can cause these puddings to deflate.
-Gluten-Free Yorkshire puddings are so good and so easy, consider mixing up the batter the night before and enjoying them for breakfast, too.
 The eggs cannot be replaced in this recipe.

 4 large eggs